wp-plugins/flexytalk-widget/readme.txt

 The bot will send you a response containing all the messages you received while you were offline.
 On Premium plans, offline messages are sent directly to your mail

 ==Changelog ==
+2.4.1

+* Bug Fix: Call to an unexisting version of a javascript
+* Bug Fix: Javascript was not dequeued when widget was not active
+* New Widget Configuration layout

 2.4

 * New Feature: GRAVATAR integration!
 Display your Gravatar profile on your chat widget and let the visitors know who they are chatting with.